 Our east London

-When you live and study with us, you’ll be situated in the heart of east London, one of the coolest areas of the city, a buzzing area full of cafés, restaurants, galleries and bars.
+When you live and study with us, you’ll be situated in the heart of East London - a vibrant area full of cafés, restaurants, galleries and bars.

-As Londoners, we love east London (or the East End, as it’s often called) for the contrasts it offers.
-More than anywhere else in the capital it’s an energetic mix of the old and the new: from medieval history to hipster hangouts, from peaceful walks along Regent’s Canal and leafy Victoria Park to Victorian East End pubs, from to late-night music gigs to the coolest art exhibitions, we love east London’s energy and its constant ability to surprise us.
+As Londoners, we love East London (or the East End, as it’s often called) for the contrasts it offers.
+It’s an energetic mix of the old and the new: from medieval history to hipster hangouts, from peaceful walks along Regent’s Canal and leafy Victoria Park to Victorian East End pubs, from to late-night music gigs to the coolest art exhibitions, we love East London’s energy and its constant ability to surprise us.
 There’s nowhere else in London like it!

 Ways to explore the neighbourhood